 A few months ago, I wanted to change the look of our faux fireplace.
 I started first by adding a single stained board to see how it looked.
 After deciding I loved it, and wanted something more substantial, we decided to build a DIY Faux Beam Fireplace Mantel Cover.
 Which was really easy, and really inexpensive.
 Our split level home, built in 1959 is what I call a basic stacked box.
 It’s all squares and angles without the charm of anything architectural, so we’ve been adding it as we go along such as this transom in between our kitchen and dining area.
 This house didn’t come with a fireplace, so about 10 years ago, I added a reclaimed faux mantel for interest.
 I love how it looks, and it really is a great focal point when you come in the front door, and it’s so fun to decorate for the changing seasons.

 I felt like our mantel though was starting to look a little dated, and I wanted to give it a face-lift with a chunkier looking mantel and give it more presence.
+We recently added foam crown molding to the room, and I love how the mantel and crown molding look together.

 Building a faux beam mantel cover is actually fairly easy, and it fits right over your existing mantel.
 We used pine common board, so the total cost was right around $20, which is so little to make a huge impact!
 Hubby cut all of the boards and assembled for me, but I also love that our local home improvement store will cut the boards for us so it’s ready to assemble at home if you don’t have access to a saw.